Skip to Main Content

 American Founders: A Guide to Their Online Papers and Publications

-This guide is a portal to the online words of the men who served in or as diplomats for the Continental Congresses, the Constitutional Convention, and the Federal government of the United States until the close of the War of 1812.
+This guide is a portal to the online words of some of the leaders who served in or as diplomats for the Continental Congresses, the Constitutional Convention, and the Federal government of the United States until the close of the War of 1812.

 Introduction